oraichain/cw-ide-vscode/CONTRIBUTING.md

 # Contributing

 Welcome to the VS Code CosmWasm Extension repository.
-If you are reading this, we assume that you are interested in contributing to this awesome project, and you are looking for a way to contribute.
+Great that you are here and you want to contribute to this repo

 Below are some important resources relating to the project: